-1. ☐ None of the PII in the system was collected directly from the individuals to whom it pertains.
+1. pertains.
 Therefore, a Privacy Act Statement is not required.
-2. □ Some ⋈ All of the PII in the system was collected directly from the individual to whom it pertains.
+2. ☑ Some ☐ All of the PII in the system was collected directly from the individual to whom it pertains.
 Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.
-The Privacy Act Statement was provided to the individual: a) ⋈ on the form in which the PII was collected b) ⋈ on a separate sheet of paper that the individual could retain; or c) □ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) □ other: 3.
-The Privacy Act Statement contains the following:
+The Privacy Act Statement was provided to the individual: a) ☒ on the form in which the PII was collected b) ☒ on a separate sheet of paper that the individual could retain; or c) ☒ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) ☐ other: [Please describe].

-- - a) \square The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \(\subseteq \text{ Whether disclosure of such information is mandatory or voluntary.} \) - c) \(\subseteq \text{ The principal purpose or purposes for which the information is intended to be - d) \(\text{The individuals or organizations outside of Treasury with whom the information} \) may be/ will be shared. - e) \(\subseteq \text{ The effects on the individual, if any, if they decide not to provide all or any part of the requested information.
+- 3. The Privacy Act Statement contains the following: - a) \(\subseteq \) The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \(\subseteq \text{ Whether disclosure of such information is mandatory or voluntary.} \) - c) \(\sum \) The principal purpose or purposes for which the information is intended to be used. - d) \(\subseteq \text{ The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e) \(\subseteq \) The effects on the individual, if any, if they decide not to provide all or any part of the requested information.